 This can be particularly helpful when replacing essential products like appliances or furnishing a new home.

-Do customers have to complete the entire agreement? #
+Do rent-to-own customers have to complete the entire agreement? #

-No. Rent-to-own agreements allow customers to return the item if they decide not to continue the rental agreement.
+No. Rental-purchase agreements allow customers to return the item if they decide not to continue the agreement.

 This flexibility is one of the features that distinguishes rent-to-own from traditional credit agreements.

 Yes.
-Most rent-to-own agreements include early purchase options that allow customers to obtain ownership before completing the full rental term.
+Most rental-purchase agreements include early purchase options that allow customers to obtain ownership before completing the full rental term.

-Do rent-to-own agreements require traditional credit approval? #
+Do rental-purchase agreements require traditional credit approval? #

 Related Topics #